- An urban heating assessment supported by ESMAP recommended options to improve the sector in the Kyrgyz Republic.

 The project focuses on three critical areas: i) reducing heat losses and improving the quality of heat supply to urban households in Bishkek; ii) promoting the use of efficient and clean heating stoves in low income households; iii) and improving energy efficiency in public buildings.

-To reduce heat losses and improving the quality of the DS system in Bishkek, ESMAP and CAEWDP supported the state-owned district heating utility in developing a prioritized investment plan to be implemented under a US$31 million component in the project.
+To reduce heat losses and improving the quality of the DH system in Bishkek, ESMAP and CAEWDP supported the state-owned district heating utility in developing a prioritized investment plan to be implemented under a US$31 million component in the project.

 Another $5 million is allocated for scaling up the use of efficient and clean heating stoves among 14,000 poor urban and rural households with no access to the DH system.
 Among those households, approximately two-thirds use traditional solid fuel-fired heating stoves or boilers.
 These stoves are highly inefficient and polluting, requiring households to spend an average of 45% more money on fuel.
 The resulting indoor air pollution negatively impacts health, especially for women, children, and the elderly, who spend more time at home.